Alexander Thiele

 Note (and a bit of a warning): At the moment, AfterAgent only supports * for the "matcher".
 The downside?
 It runs every single turn, even if you didn't touch a line of code.
 It’s like a personal trainer who makes you do 20 pushups every time you just look at a dumbbell.
 I really hope they fix this soon!

-Building an Automated Verification Loop with Hooks#
+Building an Automated Verification Loop#

 #!/bin/bash

-dart format lib > /dev/null 2>&1
+dart format "$FILE_PATH" > /dev/null 2>&1

 OUTPUT=$(dart analyze lib 2>&1)